dustinpfister/blog_posts/_posts/threejs-dae-collada-loader.md

 layout: post
 categories: three.js
 id: 857
-updated: 2022-04-01 13:57:03
+updated: 2022-04-01 15:12:03
-version: 1.20
+version: 1.21
 ---

-I would like to look into the extremal file formats more with [threejs](https://threejs.org/), and maybe a good place to start would be with the dae file, also known as the Collada file loader.
-The [Collada file format](https://en.wikipedia.org/wiki/COLLADA) is the default file format that is used by [blender](https://www.blender.org/) to export files.
-This format uses an XML schema as a way to store data for all objects in a blender project, so right off the bat I like it for that reason as it is a plain text file format that I can just use right away with blender by itself when it comes to creating the files.
+I would like to look into the various external file formats more that I can use with [threejs](https://threejs.org/), and maybe a good place to start would be with the dae file, also known as the Collada file format.
+The [Collada file format](https://en.wikipedia.org/wiki/COLLADA) is the default file format that is used by [blender](https://www.blender.org/) to export files, so it would seem to be a good choice just for that reason alone for starters.
+Aside from easy exporting, and importing with blender, this DAE format uses an XML schema as a way to store data for all objects in a blender project also.
+For me that is another good reason why I should go with this one as it is a plain text file format that means that in a pinch I can edit a few things here and there with a plain old text editor if I need to for some reason.

 Once I have a Collada files exported from blender it is then just a question of how to load that files into three.js.
 The Collada file loader is not built into three.js itself, but it can be added by way of an external files loaded in the examples folder of the three.js github repository.
 The loader is fairly easy to use, but there are still just a few things here and there to be aware of that call for a quick post on this subject.